 A perimetry test maps the field of vision to see any pattern of changes that may indicate the early stages of glaucoma.
 Looking straight ahead into a white, bowl-shaped area, you’ll indicate when you’re able to detect lights as they are brought into your field of vision.

 Gonioscopy is used to check if the angle where the iris meets the cornea is open or closed.
 This helps your doctor diagnose which type of glaucoma is present – open-angle glaucoma or narrow-angle (closed) glaucoma.

-The Drs. at Slade and Baker Vision Center will use one of three basic types of treatment for glaucoma to lower the pressure in the eye: medicines, laser surgery, or filtration surgery.
+The doctors at Slade and Baker Vision Center will use one of three basic types of treatment for glaucoma to lower the pressure in the eye: medicines, laser surgery, or filtration surgery.

 Medicines work by slowing the production of fluid inside the eye or by improving the flow of fluid through the drainage meshwork.
 These medicines come in pill and eye drop form and typically must be taken between one to four times per day to be effective.
 Some of these medications have undesirable side effects, so we will work with you to determine which medication controls your pressure with the least amount of side effects.
 Medicine regimens should not be stopped without talking to us first, and you should notify all of your other physicians about the glaucoma medications you are taking.

 Argon Laser Trabeculoplasty (ALT) & Selective Laser Trabeculoplasty (SLT)